Sustainable Cooks

 • Salt

 This recipe calls for the optional addition of oil, ghee, or melted butter.
 If you saute the rinsed rice in a bit of fat before cooking, it helps separate the grains after cooking and adds lots of flavor.
+You can always skip this step if you’re short on time.

 A fun way to add lots of extra flavor to your rice is to saute aromatics in the oil prior to starting the instant pot.
 We love throwing in frozen minced garlic, but the sky is the limit for additions.